getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 If you already have a fork of [getsolus/packages](https://github.com/getsolus/packages) in GitHub, log into GitHub.
 Make sure you're looking at the main branch.
 Check to see that your fork is up to date with the main repo it was forked from.
 If your fork indicates it is behind, use the "Sync fork" button to bring it up to date.

-## Clone the package repo / update your clone
+## Clone the `packages` Repo / Update Your Clone

-### Clone the repo
+### Clone the `packages` repo

-If you do not yet have a clone of the package, change to your packaging directory, clone your fork and switch to its directory.
+If you do not yet have a local clone of your packages fork, change to your packaging directory.
+Then, clone your fork and switch to its directory.
 For example:

 ```bash
 cd ~/solus-builds